Book Design & Print

 The Inside Story Of A Successful Southlander – A New Zealand Primary Industries Entrepreneur From humble beginnings in Nightcaps leaving school at 15, Keith Neylon MNZM has now had more than 50 years’ involvement in New Zealand and international primary industries.

-is Ian Dougherty’s take on a region he regards as part of his extended back yard.
-The book is a celebration of southern landscapes, from the fantastic fiords in the west and across the green plains to a fossil forest in the east.
-It introduces readers to unique flora and fauna, from one of the world’s rarest plants to some of its rarest birds.
-It serves up a platter of mouth-watering delicacies, from oysters to cheese rolls.
-It acquaints readers with old and new settlers, authors and artists, brewers and distillers, champion shearers and sawyers, and machines and the men who collect them.
-Finally, it lays out the region as an enormous playground relished by locals and visitors alike.
+A celebration of southern landscapes, from the fantastic fiords in the west and across the green plains to a fossil forest in the east, this book introduces readers to unique flora and fauna.
+It acquaints readers with old and new settlers, authors and artists, brewers and distillers, champion shearers and sawyers, machines and the men who collect them.
+It lays out the region as an enormous playground relished by locals and visitors alike.

 Saddle Hill Press